ilikeorangutans/food-blog/content/posts/2020-03-09-quiche-roasted-veggies-baked-salmon-and-greek-yoghurt-dessert/index.md

 I made quiche again, this time with panchetta, mushrooms, and thyme.

-For the crust I used less water this time and the crust came out softer and flakier than the last time.
+For the crust I used less water this time and it came out softer and flakier than the last time.

 **Key Differences:**
-* grated the frozen butter like they thought us in culinary school, makes making the crust a lot easier
+* grated the frozen butter like they taught us in culinary school, makes making the crust a lot easier
 * Less water.
 Recipe calls for 100 ml of ice water, `+/-`.
 I went with roughly 120 ml because the flour was very dry.
 Last time I probably used 180 ml and that led to a tough crust.
 * Longer blind bake: went with 17 minutes blind bake, made the crust nice and flaky
 * Added a tablespoon of sugar to the pastry in the hopes it would lead to nicer browning.
 Got almost none of that, starting to think 350&deg; F is not hot enough to properly caramelize sugar in that amount of time.
 Need to look into at what temperature sugar caramelizes.